leocavalcante/siler/docs/graphql/subscriptions.md

 It's first argument is the **Subscription** that will be triggered and the second argument is a data payload, in our case, the new message that has been created.

-Out new `resolvers.php` will look like this:
+Our `resolvers.php` will look like this:

 ###### resolvers.php